FreeKingU/Market_adjustment-/README.md

 ## Overview

-Our goal is to use data from SPM 500 in order to analyze and predict whether it is better to sell or hold on to stock shares based on opening and closing prices.
+Our goal is to use housing data from various providers in order to analyze and predict how much a house would sell for based on criterias such as list price, sell price, square footage, amount of land, how many bedrooms and or bathrooms.